pippinbarr/cart253-2020/modules/04/booleans.md

 function draw() {
   if (mouseIsPressed) {
     background(255);
-    // We set our Boolean variable to true now, because we know the mouse was just pressed. displayCircle = true;
+    // We set our Boolean variable to true now, because we know the mouse was pressed. displayCircle = true;
   }
   else {